-Here’s what you need to know about implementing the best virtual terminal credit processing system.
+Here’s what you need to know about implementing the best virtual terminal credit processing system while saving on credit card transaction fees.

-Virtual terminal credit card processing is a web application that gives you the ability to process payments without a card reader (aka a card-not-present transaction).
-The customer simply types in the card information, and payment is processed.
+Virtual terminals are web applications that give you the ability to process payments without a card reader (aka a card-not-present transaction).
+The cardholders simply type in their card information and the payment is processed.

 On a screen, virtual terminal credit card processing looks like this: